 News and Events

 Just over a year ago, Rockville Town initiated a project to update our land use ordinances and general plan.
 In order to do this, we asked consultants to undertake a critical review of our current ordinances to ensure that they are compliant with state and federal statute, simplify and clarify certain regulations, and simplify language and formatting, and improve access to the enabling ordinances that created the regulations.
-The Town also conducted a new public survey.
 The work of the consulting firm is now substantially complete and we are inviting you to provide your feedback.
 The table at this link is intended to show the current regulations and what changes are being proposed.
 It is anticipated that the Planning Commission will hold a public hearing on the proposed changes in the coming months.

 The Utah Division of Forestry, Fire and State Land